Last updated on May 28, 2023 by Wandering our World

 However, if beaches are the most important thing to you, then the Seychelles is the place to go.
 Its numerous islands are home to some of the world’s most beautiful, and also secluded, beaches.

 However a trip to the Seychelles will require island hopping which can be expensive.
 Hotels in the country, and food as well, tend to be more expensive than Mauritius.

-Mauritius can be easily explored in a week or two with a hire car, and so may be best suited to holidaymakers on a shorter vacation.
+Mauritius can be easily explored in a week or two with a hire car as well, and so may be best suited to holidaymakers on a shorter vacation.
 Whereas to visit many of the most interesting sites in the Seychelles, you will need at least two weeks.